 After a little digging, I think I’ve uncovered most of the active ingredients used by these companies:

 - Mosquito Platoon: permethrin

 Please email me if you think I’ve made an error or if you know that a formulation has changed (which happens).
-All of the chemicals are pyrethroids, synthetic neurotoxins that cause almost instant paralysis and death to mosquitoes.
-Below is the chemical structure for one, permethrin, a common ingredient of lice shampoo:
+All of the chemicals are either pyrethrins or pyrethroids, which are natural and synthetic (respectively) neurotoxins that cause almost instant paralysis and death to mosquitoes.
+Below is the chemical structure for one, permethrin:

 Are these chemicals safe for humans?

 Pyrethroids are relatively safe but should not be viewed as harmless.
 If you spill enough on your skin you might experience itchiness, numbness, nausea, and respiratory problems, among a rather long list of adverse events.
 Although you obviously can’t test whether pyrethroids harm human brains, studies on mice and rats suggest that the chemicals do act on mammalian nervous systems; that should at least give you pause if you have kids rolling around on the grass after the yard gets dosed.
 Indeed, there is at least one correlational study that suggests exposure to pyrethroids is not good for kids (or at least boys).
 There are also scattered reports that some pyrethroids are carcinogenic and estrogenic but I don’t think such effects are shockingly large, and to date they seem to be restricted to mouse studies.
 At very high doses pyrethroids can kill you, a fact known because some people have injected it (suicide) and in one case because somebody ate food that was cooked in pyrethroid concentrate (it resembles cooking oil).